 CaspaCIDe is our CID-based safety switch technology designed to eliminate cells in the event of toxicity.
 The CaspaCIDe switch consists of the CID-binding domain coupled to the signaling domain of Caspase-9, an enzyme that is an integral part of the apoptotic, cell death pathway.
 Infusion of rimiducid is designed to trigger dimerization and activation of this domain of Caspase-9, which in turn leads to selective apoptosis of the CaspaCIDe-expressing cells.
 Because CaspaCIDe is designed to be permanently incorporated into our cellular therapies, the safety switch has the potential to be available for use long after the initial therapy is delivered.
-This technology is applied to our lead clinical product candidate, BPX-501, an adjunct T cell therapy provided after allogeneic HSCT, and to our TCR product candidate, BPX-701.
+Moreover, preclinical animal studies demonstrate the ability to modulate the elimination of cells containing CaspaCIDe by different rimiducid doses and schedules.
+This technology is applied to our rivo-cel product candidate.